DinkyToyz/wtmcsConfigurableSlopeLimits/README.md

 The mod logs to [the games normal output log](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931), and can also log to a separate log file, wtmcsConfigurableSlopeLimits.log, stored in the same directory as the settings.

 Create the file wtmcsConfigurableSlopeLimits.debug in the same directory in order to enable debug log stuff (wich might slow things down quite a bit) and logging to file.
+To log more stuff, also create the file wtmcsConfigurableSlopeLimits.debug.dev.

 ## Whatever